Ontario Highway 402: Original route

+Extension to London

 Ultimately, Highway 402 was designated with the intent of extending it to Highway 401.
 This was formally announced by the Department of Highways in late 1957.

 Construction on a new grade-separated intersection with Modeland Road began in 1963 and opened in 1964, although as before Highway 402 still continued eastward as Highway 7.

 On February 28, 1968, a 98 km extension towards London was officially announced by Minister of Highways George Gomme.

 It was decided to construct the extension on a new right-of-way, as had been done with most freeways constructed after Highway 400.
 East of the Murphy Road overpass, Highway 402 was re-aligned to bypass the interchange with Highway 40 constructed in 1964; Exmouth Street was redirected to connect with Highway 7 (London Line) at that junction, and Quinn Street now follows the former routing of Highway 402.

-For the new Highway 402, an overpass crossing was required with the then-CNR line (now the Howard Watson Nature Trail) and a Parclo B4 interchange with the newly twinned Highway 40 just north of the 1964 interchange.
+For the new Highway 402, an overpass crossing was required with the then-CNR line (decommissioned in 1988 and converted to the Howard Watson Nature Trail) and a Parclo B4 interchange with the newly twinned Highway 40 just north of the 1964 interchange.
 Construction east of Highway 40 began in 1972.

 Highway 402 facing east towards the Modeland Road intersection in 1959.
 In the distance beyond the intersection, the two carriageways converge into Highway 7.
-This intersection was reconstructed as an interchange by 1963, but then bypassed by a new alignment of Highway 402 in the 1970s.
+This intersection was reconstructed as an interchange by 1963, but then bypassed by a new alignment of Highway 402 in the 1970s, and subsequently redesignated as London Line which continues westward as Exmouth Street.

 Under two construction contracts, construction of 23.2 km of Highway 402 began near Highway 7 in 1974.

 A third contract to bridge the gap between that project and Sarnia was awarded in 1975.

 On October 13, 1978, Highway 402 was opened to traffic between Highway 40 and Highway 21.

 By the end of that year, construction was progressing on the section between Highway 21 and Highway 81 near Strathroy, as well as on the section connecting Highway 2 with Highway 401.

 The section between Highway 21 and Highway 81 north of Strathroy was the next to be completed; it was opened to traffic on November 26, 1979.

 On November 17, 1981, the section between London and Delaware was completed, including the interchange at Highway 401.
 It forced westbound drivers to exit at Longwoods Road (Highway 2).
 Construction was already underway on the final section between Strathroy and Delaware at this point.

 The opening of the section between Highways 2 and 81 completed Highway 402 from London to the Blue Water Bridge.
 In addition, the removal of the Front Street intersection in Sarnia made the entire route a controlled-access highway.
 Both were completed in time for the official opening in Sarnia on November 10, 1982.

 Highway 402 westbound in Sarnia; lanes are separated to split local traffic from international/NEXUS traffic bound for the Blue Water Bridge.
 This allows the highway to function locally during long border delays.